rubix-studios-pty-ltd/payload-dub/README.md

 If you do not provide overrides, the plugin defaults to:

 - dubLinks readable by all
-- Tags editable and deletable in Payload UI
+- Tags are readable, editable, and deletable by all users by default

 ## Features